 Convection roast mode

-This step-by-step repair guide walks you through fixing convection roast mode on your Cafe CTS70DM2NS5 (Wall Oven).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll take you through the steps to fix the convection roast mode on your Cafe CTS70DM2NS5 (Wall Oven).
+With the right tools and parts, most homeowners can tackle this repair in 1–2 hours, saving on what could be a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.